rauc/rauc/docs/reference.rst

 #.
 Verify bundle compatible against system compatible (reject if not matching)
 #.
 Mark target slots as non-bootable for bootloader
 #.
-Iterate over each image specified in the manifest
+Iterate over each slot image specified in the manifest

    A. Determine update handler (based on image and slot type)
    #.
 Try to mount slot and read slot status information